 Howard Wolfson was formerly a longtime Democratic communications strategist who has been described as the “chief architect” of Hillary Clinton’s 2008 presidential campaign.
-(After Clinton conceded to Barack Obama, Wolfson briefly published a blog on this website called “The Flack.”)
-But he went to work for Mayor Michael Bloomberg’s second re-election bid, and for the past three-and-a-half years, he has served as New York’s deputy mayor for government affairs and communications.
+After Clinton conceded to Barack Obama, Wolfson briefly published a blog on this website called “The Flack.”
+But he went to work for Mayor Michael Bloomberg’s second re-election bid, and for three-and-a-half years, as New York’s deputy mayor for government affairs and communications.

 Marc Tracy: I was biking on the Brooklyn Bridge on the way home one night, and as I passed someone, she started shouting—she was on her own bike—“You’re on a clunker, it’s just a billboard for the bank!”
 How should I have responded?